8 Red Flags You Hired the Wrong Dev Shop

 The invoice arrives $4K over the monthly retainer with a one-line explanation about “infrastructure issues.”
 Nobody flagged anything in the weekly update.
 Nobody asked you to approve overage spend before they incurred it.

 Good teams track hours per task and share them weekly so you know exactly where money goes, and you see overages coming before they arrive.
-Deloitte’s 2024 Global Outsourcing Survey found that 70% of executives had pulled outsourced work back in-house - budget unpredictability was a top driver.
+Deloitte’s 2024 Global Outsourcing Survey found that 70% of executives had pulled outsourced work back in-house - with budget unpredictability among the cited drivers.

 The bigger problem is what the invoice tells you about the relationship: someone on their team made a decision to keep you in the dark until the bill landed.

-We’ve cleaned up after 40+ failed dev shop engagements.
-The pattern is consistent: test coverage in the single digits, no clear code-ownership clause in the contract, and a spend that has already crossed six figures by the time the founder calls.
+We’ve cleaned up after dozens of failed dev-shop engagements, and the recent ones all look the same: test coverage in the single digits, no code-ownership clause in the contract, and six figures already spent by the time the founder calls.

 Green Flags Worth Checking #